- What do your students and graduates think of the course?

-We offer our mainstream forty hour bartending certification program, as well as our two hour personal enhancement classes in basic mixology, wine for novices and beer for novices.
+We offer our mainstream forty-hour full-certification bartending course, as well as our two-hour personal enhancement classes in basic mixology, wine for novices and beer for novices.
 Not sure what class is for you?
-Read the reviews posted online by previous students for some insight into which class might better suite your needs.
+Read the reviews posted online by previous students for some insight into which class might better suit your needs.

 The 40 hour certification class includes:

 Mixology training by licensed instructors that helps to ensure that you learn all of the drinks required to effectively handle a commercial bar.
 We make sure you can pour accurately, multi-task, handle cash and up-sell to boost profit for the bars that employ you.